-Parameter name Description com.voicegenie.tddtermchar A termchar must be non-empty when specified, and is entered by the user before the tddinterdigittimeout expires, to signify that the users input is complete; the termchar is not included as part of the recognized value com.voicegenie.tddtermdigittimeout If the entry of the last character input has brought the grammar to a termination point at which no additional character is allowed by the grammar, then the tddtermdigittimeout may be used in the following scenario: If the tddtermdigittimeout is 0s (the default), then the recognized value is returned immediately after the last DTMF allowed by the grammar, without waiting for the optional termchar.

-If tddtermdigittimeout is not 0 and if the termchar is non-empty, then the user can enter an optional termchar DTMF.
-If the user fails to enter this optional DTMF within termtimeout, the recognition ends and the recognized value is returned com.voicegenie.tddinterdigittimeout The interdigittimeout determines when the nomatch event is thrown because a TDD grammar is not yet recognized, and the user has failed to enter additional input
+Parameter name Description com.voicegenie.tddtermchar A termchar must be non-empty when specified, and is entered by the user before the tddinterdigittimeout/ tddtermdigittimeout expires, to signify that the user's input is complete; the termchar is not included as part of the recognized value com.voicegenie.tddtermdigittimeout If the entry of the last character input has brought the grammar to a termination point at which no additional character is required by the grammar (i.e. there is at least one complete matched grammar), then the tddtermdigittimeout may be used in the following manner: If the tddtermdigittimeout is 0s, then the recognized value is returned immediately, without waiting for the optional termchar.
+If tddtermdigittimeout is not 0 but the termchar is empty, the recognized value is also returned immediately.
+If tddtermdigittimeout is not 0 and if the termchar is non-empty, then the user can enter an optional termchar key.
+If the user fails to enter this optional termchar key within tddtermdigittimeout, the recognition ends and the recognized value is returned com.voicegenie.tddinterdigittimeout The interdigittimeout determines when the nomatch event is thrown because a TDD grammar is not yet recognized, and the user has failed to enter additional input